 It doesn't matter how old I've gotten, or that I'm a married woman with a child of my own.
-Since coming into my life and marrying my mom, the only man in this world that I consider worthy of calling my father, has and continues to look out for me.
+Since coming into my life and marrying my mom, the only man in this world that I consider worthy of calling my father has and continues to look out for me.

-I was 18-years-old and more than anything, I wanted a CD player.
+I was 18 years old and more than anything, I wanted a CD player.
 Like, so badly that I could taste it in my mouth.
 Christmas came and I watched my siblings each open their very own CD player.
 When my gift box was handed to me, I was so sure that I would be opening it to discover that I too was gifted with music.

 I wasn't.

 I opened my box and instantly burst into tears.
 Inside my box wasn't the coveted CD player.
 No, it was a case of oil.
 In true emotional teenage girl fashion, I lost my cool.
-I'm talking the whole nine yards- foot stomping, crying, screaming and door slamming.
+I'm talking the whole nine yards- foot stomping, crying, screaming, and door slamming.
 I sure was a treat that Christmas morning.
 And yet my (step) dad didn't wash his hands of me.
 He loved me even harder.

-What I didn't realize at the time is that my dad was sincerely trying to look out for me.
+What I didn't realize at the time was that my dad was sincerely trying to look out for me.
 I'd recently begun driving and it was important to him that I know the basics of car maintenance so that I could save myself from unnecessary headaches.

 • 1